megamarc/Tilengine/README.md

 * Backgrounds: [Tiled Map Editor](https://www.mapeditor.org/) is the official editor
 * Sprites: Online tool [Lesy SpriteSheet](https://www.leshylabs.com/blog/posts/2013-12-03-Leshy_SpriteSheet_Tool.html)
 * Sequences: Any standard XML editor

+# Creating packages
+To create a package with all the assets, the open-source tool [ResourcePacker](https://github.com/megamarc/ResourcePacker) must be used.
+It's a corss-platform, easy to use command line tool that creates packages with files keeping the same directory structure.
+Tilengine has built-in support for loading assets from these packages just as if they still were stand-alone files.

 # Bindings
 There are bindings to use Tilengine from several programming languages: